1960 Speedway World Team Cup

 1960 Speedway World Team Cup was the first edition of the FIM Speedway World Team Cup to determine the team world champions.
 The final took place in Gothenburg, Sweden.
 The World Champion title was won by Sweden team (44 pts) who beat England (30 pts), Czechoslovakia (15 pts) and Poland (7 pts).

 Sweden's reigning World Champion Ove Fundin went through the entire World Team Cup undefeated.
 This feat would not be matched until Australia's Jason Crump went through the 2001 Speedway World Cup undefeated.
 To honour Fundin's deeds in 1960, the winners of the current Speedway World Cup (which replaced the Team World Cup in 2001) receive the Ove Fundin Trophy.

 Qualification

+Alf Jonsson helped Sweden wn the semi final but waa unable to take his place in the final after breaking his leg in a British league match.
+He was replaced in the final by Björn Knutson.